dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 ### 2.2 IBM Cloud Pak for Integration (ICP4i) Capability list

-The Cloud Pak for Integration contains components and capabilities to implement multiple integration patterns – we won’t be using all of them in this exercise.
+The Cloud Pak for Integration contains components and capabilities to implement multiple integration patterns – we won’t be using all of them in this tutorial.

-In part2 of the series, we will be using the secure gateway (DataPower) to secure our APIs as part of API Management but we will not be using messaging (MQ), event streaming/Kafka or the high-speed Data Transfer (Aspera) in this exercise.
+In part2 of the series, we will be using the secure gateway (DataPower) to secure our APIs as part of API Management but we will not be using messaging (MQ), event streaming/Kafka or the high-speed Data Transfer (Aspera) in this tutorial.

 We will use the following ICP4i capabilities in this series: